 My children love the Harry Potter movies and we had the opportunity to revisit the Harry Potter Studio Tour on the outskirts of London, 5 years after we last visited.
 Since experiencing the Wizarding World of Harry Potter in Orlando this summer we were all so excited for our visit to the “The Making of Harry Potter” tour which offers a totally different experience featuring props, costumes and complete movie sets from the Harry Potter movies.

-What made our visit even more exciting was the fact that the Harry Potter studio tour had been given a spooky Halloween makeover for their Dark Arts feature which runs from 28th September until the 10th November in 2018 together with so many new attractions and exhibits to see including the Forbidden Forest which opened in March 2017.
+What made our visit even more exciting was the fact that the Harry Potter studio tour had been given a spooky Halloween makeover for their Dark Arts feature which runs in 2021 from 24th September – 7th November.

 Rather watch than read?